semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 for connecting to that organization again – you can connect to any organization that you are already a member of using the `sem context` command.

+### sem connect example

+The `sem connect` command should be executed as follows:

+    sem connect tsoukalos.semaphoreci.com NeUFkim46BCdpqCAyWXN

 ### sem context

 The `sem context` command is used for listing the organizations the active